RuPaul's Drag Race UK: RuPaul's Drag Race: UK vs. the World

+On 24 December 2025, the BBC announced that a third series of RuPaul's Drag Race: UK vs. the World would be broadcast in 2026.
+The cast was announced on 8 January 2026, and consisted of Sminty Drop (UK series 4), Kate Butch (UK series 5), Zahirah Zapanta (UK series 6), Mariah Balenciaga (US season 3 and All Stars 5), Melinda Verga (Canada season 4), Fontana (Sverige season 1), Gawdland (Thailand season 3), Minty Fresh (Philippines season 1), Serena Morena (México season 1), and The Only Naomy (Germany season 1).
+The series began on 27 January 2026.
+During the finale on 17 March 2026, Gawdland was crowned the next "Queen of the Mothertucking World", with Kate Butch placing runner-up.

 Following the success of RuPaul's Drag Race: UK vs. the World, a Canadian version of the spin-off was announced in June 2022, and the first season began airing on BBC Three and BBC iPlayer in the United Kingdom on 18 November 2022.
 Vanity Milan and Victoria Scone, both from the third series of RuPaul's Drag Race UK, represented the United Kingdom in the competition.
 Ra'Jah O'Hara, who originally competed in the eleventh season of RuPaul's Drag Race and the sixth season of All Stars, won the first season on 23 December 2022, with Silky Nutmeg Ganache placing runner-up.
 A second season of Canada's Drag Race: Canada vs. the World was confirmed in June 2023.
 The second season began airing on BBC Three and BBC iPlayer on 19 July 2024, with Cheryl (UK series 1 and UK vs. the World series 1) and Le Fil (UK series 4) representing the United Kingdom in the competition.
 Lemon, who previously competed in the first season of Canada's Drag Race and the first series of RuPaul's Drag Race: UK vs. the World, won the second season on 23 August 2024, with Alexis Mateo placing runner-up.

+In August 2025, an Australian and New Zealand version of the spin-off was announced, with Michael Marouli (UK series 5) representing the United Kingdom in the competition.
+The series began on 24 July 2026.
+Michael Marouli won the competition during the finale on 11 September 2026, with Art Simone placing runner-up.